-Personality change after bariatric surgery is a fact, and marital conflict is often the result.
+Personality change after bariatric surgery is a fact, and a bariatric divorce is often the result.
 After bariatric surgery, hormone levels dramatically shift, and the post-surgery dietary regime changes serotonin levels and neurotransmitter activity in the brain.
-Personality change after bariatric surgery can wreak havoc in a marriage and leave spouses completely unprepared.
+Personality change after bariatric surgery can wreak havoc in marriage and leave spouses completely unprepared.

 Research tells us that divorce rates for marriages where one partner has undergone bariatric surgery appear to spike during the first year of post-surgery recovery.